whowechina/iidx_teeny/README.md

 <img src="doc/folded_2.jpg" width="40%">

 # IMPORTANT NOTE
-I've merged this IIDX Teeny repo into the Pico IIDX repo and I'll no longer update this repo.
-Please go to Pico IIDX repo for the latest updates and guides. https://github.com/whowechina/iidx_pico
+After a major refactor, I've merged this "IIDX Teeny" repository into the "IIDX Pico" repository and will no longer update this repository.
+Please refer to the "IIDX Pico" repository for guides and the latest updates.

+https://github.com/whowechina/iidx_pico

 This is the a small brother of my previous Pico IIDX controller.
 Both Pico IIDX and this Teeny IIDX share the same firmware which is in Pico IIDX repo.
 <https://github.com/whowechina/iidx_pico>